Updated November 14th, 2022

 - Even if your spouse is not working, make the maximum deductible contribution to their IRA or ROTH, if eligible.
-If you meet all the requirements, you may be able to deduct annual contributions of $6,000 to your traditional IRA and $6,000 to your spouse’s IRA for 2020.
-If you’re at least age 50, make a catch contribution of $1,000 as well.
+If you meet all the requirements, you may be able to deduct annual contributions of $6,000 to your traditional IRA and $6,000 to your spouse’s IRA for 2022.
+If you are at least age 50, make a catch contribution of $1,000 as well.
 Keep in mind, however, if you are covered by an employee plan, your Traditional IRA deduction may be limited depending on your income.

 - Set up a retirement plan for yourself if you are a self-employed taxpayer such as a solo 401K, SEP IRA, or Simple IRA to contribute even more to your retirement.

 - If your children work for your business or somewhere else, consider making IRA contributions on their behalf.
-Consider a Roth IRA over Traditional IRAs for your children as it may be more beneficial than a Traditional IRA because they will have a longer deferral period AND they won’t have RMDs later in life or distributions that are taxed.
+Consider a Roth IRA over Traditional IRAs for your children as it may be more beneficial than a Traditional IRA because they will have a longer deferral period AND they will not have RMDs later in life or distributions that are taxed.
 Make sure you coordinate this strategy with your estate gifting strategy as this will be considered a completed gift.
 If your children are at least 18 years old, and no longer your dependent or a full-time student, they may even qualify for the Savers Tax Credit worth up to $1,000.